Yu-Gi-Oh! The Movie: Pyramid of Light: Plot

 It is then that the vengefully dark spirit of Anubis attacks the group, with Yugi having a vision of Anubis himself manipulating Kaiba and Yami Yugi being hurt in a Shadow Game.
-He awakens to find Anubis and the Pyramid of Light missing.
-Kaiba's younger brother Mokuba arrives, and Yugi is taken to Kaiba's duel dome with his friends Joey Wheeler and Tristan Taylor in pursuit.
-Kaiba arrogantly and ignorantly forces Yami Yugi into a duel, unaware that Anubis is manipulating him into using one of the two new cards, Pyramid of Light, which covers the field in a huge replica of the actual pyramid and destroys the God Cards.
-Yugi, Joey and Tristan are sucked into the pyramid while Mokuba flees the crumbling building.
+He awakens to find Anubis' body and the Pyramid of Light missing.
+Kaiba's younger brother Mokuba arrives, and Yugi is taken to Kaiba's Duel Dome with his friends Joey Wheeler and Tristan Taylor in pursuit.
+Kaiba forces Yami Yugi into a duel, unaware that Anubis is manipulating him into using one of the 2 new cards, Pyramid of Light, which covers the field in a huge replica of the actual pyramid and destroys the God Cards.
+Yugi, Joey, and Tristan are sucked into the pyramid while Mokuba flees the crumbling building.

 Yugi, Joey, and Tristan awaken within the Millennium Puzzle, finding Anubis' tomb within.
 Anubis reveals that his monsters will destroy the modern world.
 Yami Yugi and Kaiba continue their duel, each blow to their in-game Life Points draining away their physical energy.
-To make matters worse, Kaiba's Deck Destruction Virus sends more than half of Yami's deck to the Graveyard, leaving him with barely any cards, and attacks from his Blue-Eyes Ultimate Dragon and Blue-Eyes Shining Dragon (his second new card), both with 4500 Attack Points, drop Yami's Life Points to 200.
+Compounding matters, Kaiba's Deck Destruction Virus sends more than half of Yami's deck to the Graveyard, leaving him with barely any cards, and attacks from his Blue-Eyes Ultimate Dragon and Blue-Eyes Shining Dragon (his 2nd new card), both with 4500 Attack Points, drop Yami's Life Points to 200.
 Pegasus figures out what is going on and arrives in a helicopter to rescue Téa, Solomon, and Mokuba.
-Téa sends her soul into the Millennium Puzzle to aid Yugi, Joey and Tristan.
-Yugi finds the Dagger of Fate within Anubis' tomb, and uses it to destroy the all-seeing eye, as predicted by the prophecy.
+Téa sends her soul into the Millennium Puzzle to aid Yugi, Joey, and Tristan.
+Yugi finds the Dagger of Fate within Anubis' tomb and uses it to destroy the all-seeing eye, as predicted by the prophecy.

-When Kaiba deviates from Anubis' plan and attempts to destroy the Pyramid of Light, Anubis materializes, casts him aside, and takes command of the duel.
+When Kaiba deviates from Anubis' plan and attempts to destroy the Pyramid of Light, Anubis materializes, casts Kaiba aside, and takes command of the duel, leading Yami to discover that Anubis is the real mastermind behind the duel.
 Yami, reunited with Yugi, destroys the Pyramid of Light card with Blue-Eyes Shining Dragon and then uses Kaiba's planned strategy to summon the God Cards and end the duel by destroying Anubis.